The Friday Edition

 As the Israeli retaliation had only just begun, no one could have imagined how devastating it would end up being for the people of Gaza.
 There are now well over 40,000 Palestinians dead, mostly civilians, and countless wounded.
 Nearly two million people have been displaced within the coastal strip.

-The ferociousness of the Israeli Defence Forces’ aerial bombings — and its subsequent ground invasion of Gaza — triggered intense global pressure to stop the violence.
+The ferociousness of the Israeli Defense Forces’ aerial bombings — and its subsequent ground invasion of Gaza — triggered intense global pressure to stop the violence.
 This was coupled with a worldwide campaign to end Israel’s decades-long illegal occupation of Palestinian territories.
 This popular movement placed its agenda at the forefront of the international media’s attention and sustained it there for many months.

 A year later, however, concern for the people of Gaza — and for the dozens of Israeli hostages still locked up in Hamas’ tunnels — has begun to wane.
 The world’s focus is shifting to the fast-expanding misery along the Israel-Lebanon border and a possible full-scale war between Israel and Iran.